imsky/pull-review/README.md

 # run Pull Review using GitHub token provided via CLI flag
 docker run -it imsky/pull-review https://github.com/imsky/pull-review/pull/1 --github-token YOUR_GITHUB_TOKEN
 ```

+### Server

+You can run your own Pull Review server [on Heroku](https://heroku.com/deploy?template=https://github.com/imsky/pull-review) or another host.
+You can start the server by running `npm start`.

 ## Configuration